zippoy/luke/README.md

 ![Luke, the Lucene Toolbox Project](src/main/resources/img/luke-big.gif)

-Luke is the GUI tool for introspecting your Lucene / Solr index.
+Luke is the GUI tool for introspecting your Lucene / Solr / Elasticsearch index.
 It allows:

 * Viewing your documents and analyzing their field contents (for stored fields)
 * Searching in the index